seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 		- Is currently tacking a dragon named Cortu the Red, the alive version of the dragon we fought in the tower
 	- Tradge is also there, rugged and very aged with completely new gear, aged 20-30 years.
 	- They're told the current year is 1186, came from year 3008
-	- When Tradge arrived at this time he spent a year in a labyrinth.
+	- When Tradge first arrived at this time he spent a year in a labyrinth.
 ## session 23 __2/14__
 - Residence of the Marhn and priests of the city next to the Ismuth
 	- A tower